klauer/epics-sumo-mirror/doc/reference-sumo.rst

 single version of a module.
 TARGET must be "all", "clean", "config" or "distclean" and specifies the make target for which a recipe is defined.
 LINES is a list of space separated strings.
 It is recommended to enclose the line strings in single or double quotes.
+If LINES is not given, all special rules for the TARGET are removed.

 Special variables and characters when you use double quotes: